kadena-community/kadena.js/packages/apps/docs/src/docs/learn/accounts-keys.md

 ## Defining a keyset

-A keyset is a specific type of **guard** that consists of one or public keys and a **predicate** that specifies how many of the keys are required to perform an operation.
+A keyset is a specific type of **guard** that consists of one or more public keys and a **predicate** that specifies how many of the keys are required to perform an operation.
 In JSON, a keyset looks similar to the following example:

 ```json
 {